Applying for jobs

 Answer on point

-If you’re not sure that you have answered on point, perhaps seek to clarify.
-You could say, “Does that answer your question?”
-Or, “Is that what you were meaning?”
+If you’re not sure that you have answered on point, seek to clarify.
+You could say:

 Team fit

-However unscientific it might sound, fit includes a sense of connection that happens between you and the hiring managers.
-It’s a measure of whether or not you think you could work well together.
+A lot of employers say ‘team fit’ is important.
+And however unscientific it might sound, fit includes a sense of connection that happens between you and the hiring managers.
+It’s a measure of whether or not you think you could work well together, how they think you’ll go with others in the team.
 And more.

-Ideally, an interview will be a discussion that helps both parties to make a well informed decision.
+So ideally, an interview will be a discussion that helps both parties to make a well informed decision.

 Ask them questions too

 This might be the most important thing you will read here.
+If you ask questions, these things happen.

-• You get the information you’re curious about.
+You get the information you want.

-In closing & after the interview
+In closing.
+And after the interview

-Besides having good recollection of what the advert said and how the business markets themselves in public places like their website, there is little to be gained from trying to anticipate how the interview might go.
 Fundamentally, every interview is about getting to know each other.
 And it is a valuable opportunity for you and them to assess if you would like to work together.

 An interview is not a test that you should expect to pass or fail.